lbliii/emdashCSS/content/spreads/_index.md

 description: The powerhouse of this framework.
 ---

-A spread is basically a container that utilizes **flexbox**.
+A spread is basically a container that utilizes **flexbox** to flow horizontally (`flex-flow: row wrap;`).
 It can be used to quickly create everything from baseline layout structures to top-level components.

 ## Generic Spreads